-This year, as we did in 2002, SAOVA's volunteers interviewed politicians running for election to the U.S. Congress for the first time.
-We also reviewed the voting records of incumbents standing for reelection.
-The goal of these activities was to determine candidates' positions on the animal rightists' threats to our sport, avocations and farming livelihoods.
+This year, as they did in 2002, SAOVA's volunteers interviewed politicians running for election to the U.S. Congress for the first time.
+They also reviewed the voting records of incumbents standing for reelection.
+The goal of these activities was to determine candidates' positions on the animal rightists' threats to their sport, avocations and farming livelihoods.

 "Animal Rights" proponents seek to restrict use and ownership of animals, including hunting and fishing, pet and livestock ownership, circuses, rodeos, zoos and medical research.
 They pursue this radical agenda through a wide variety of legal and illegal means, but concentrate on passing state and federal legislation that appears to address animal welfare.
 In reality, however, such legislation goes far beyond its superficial intent, placing severe restrictions on the rights of law-abiding animal owners and sportsmen.